 Abramowitz emphasized that change at Y.U. could only go one way—from the students to the administration.
 “Is it tempting to try to enlighten our roshei yeshiva on this matter?
 Of course.
 But because I don’t think that’s ever going to happen, I don’t think that’s your job,” he said.
 “Your responsibility is to be there for your peers, your friends, your fellow Jews, no matter what anyone else says.”

 Sominski framed the seminar around the concept and practice of empathy.
 Following Abramowitz’s speech, she led a discussion on “micro-aggressions,” seemingly innocuous comments or acts that cause trauma.
 Participants came up with examples, like “you’re too pretty to be a lesbian,” or “you must be the guy in the relationship.”
 Sominski and Miryam Kabakov, as well as two male participants, did improv sketches to illustrate the dos and don’ts of responding to someone coming out.
 Comments such as, “Well, when you went out with Moishe you seemed into him,” are don’ts.
-On one of the presentation slides that Sominski had prepared for a discussion on bullying and heterosexism fascinating word, she showed a picture of a tweet from Morgan Freeman that read, “I hate the word homophobia.
+On one of the presentation slides that Sominski had prepared for a discussion on bullying and heterosexism a fascinating word, she showed a picture of a tweet from Morgan Freeman that read, “I hate the word homophobia.
 It’s not a phobia.
 You are not scared.
 You are an asshole.”

 Rivka Hia, 20, one of the Stern College students who attended the seminar, has been a queer activist since high school this problem is rampant in the modern Orthodox world because most rabbis are cowards on this subject and do not asser the assur.
 She identifies as an ally.
 “For me, the biggest takeaway was seeing so many allies and friends in a room at the same time,” she said.
 “It feels at times here being an ally is under wraps.
 It’s a secret, and seeing so many allies from Yeshiva in the same room was inspiring and gave me hope that the community of allies will only grow.”